United States abortion protests (2022–present): California

 California saw protests in Chico, Long Beach, Monterey, Oakland, Orange County, Sacramento, San Francisco, San Luis Obispo, Santa Barbara, Santa Clarita, and Stockton.
 In Berkeley, students gathered at Sproul Plaza on the University of California campus.
 On May 14, thousands marched across the San Francisco Bay Area, being engaged by small numbers of anti-abortion activists.
 On June 13, an abortion rights protestor was injected with a sedative without consent by the San Francisco police and fire departments, and later filed a lawsuit against the city.

 Protests in Los Angeles, near Pershing Square, turned violent as demonstrators clashed with the Los Angeles Police Department (LAPD), resulting in several arrests and an officer receiving a head injury.
 A tactical alert was issued for all LAPD personnel in Los Angeles.
-By 11pm, it was downgraded to only cover downtown.
+By 11 pm, it was downgraded to only cover downtown.
 On May 7, approximately 100 people rallied in West Hollywood.
 Approximately 100 students also gathered at Pomona College in Claremont.
-People assembled at Meyerhoff Park outside Kerckhoff Hall on the University of California, Los Angeles campus.
+People assembled at Meyerhoff Park outside Kerckhoff Hall on the UCLA campus.
 On May 14, a Bans Off Our Bodies protest was held at Jastro Park in Bakersfied.

 In San Diego, hundreds of protesters marched downtown on May 4.
 Dozens of students protested outside Geisel Library on the University of California, San Diego campus on May 6.
 On Mother's Day May 7, CBS 8 counted over 100 people marching through Balboa Park.

 On May 21, around 50 high school students organized an abortion-rights protest in Sebastopol.